korn1k/earphones_store/README.md

 # earphones_store_2019
-Earphones store with items, cart, and filters implementation.
+[SCHOOL] Earphones Store is a web application for shopping online.
+You can buy and filtrate items depending on the selection you choose.

+TECHNOLOGIES: JavaScript, HTML, CSS

-URL to view live example: https://korn1k.github.io/earphones_store_2019/index.html
+URL to view live example: https://korn1k.github.io/earphones_store_2019/index.html (ADEQUATE MOBILE VIEW INCLUDED)

 INSTALLATION ON YOUR LOCAL PC: